DTBench: A Synthetic Benchmark for Document-to-Table Extraction: Introduction

 Modern organizations store vast amounts of unstructured data, such as clinical notes, legal contracts, and financial filings, accounting for more than 80\% of enterprise data~\cite{IDC}.
 Although Large Language Models (LLMs)~\cite{gpt42024,google2023gemini} have significantly advanced how organizations read and summarize documents, quantitative data analysis still requires structured data.

 \down \textbf{Structured Tables Are Needed.} Consider a healthcare scenario in which medical institutions maintain large collections of unstructured documents, such as electronic health reports, clinical notes, and administrative records.
 A data analyst may pose a complex analytical query, e.g., ``\textit{What percentage of diabetic patients over 60 developed cardiovascular complications within six months of initiating Insulin Glargine?}'' Addressing such a query using LLMs or retrieval-augmented generation (RAG)~\cite{rag} is unreliable.
 While RAG can retrieve isolated passages mentioning the drug or the complication, it cannot reliably aggregate evidence or perform deterministic computation~\cite{Hallucination}.
 Moreover, the resulting answers are opaque, preventing auditors from tracing which evidence contributes to the computation.
-Consequently, to ensure the accuracy and verifiability of analysis results, a promising trend is to convert unstructured documents into structured tables, enabling the query to be answered via deterministic SQL execution~\cite{DataMosaic}.
+In contrast, structured tables provide a more reliable foundation for accurate and verifiable analysis~\cite{Birdie, ARM-Net}.
+Consequently, a promising direction is to transform unstructured documents into structured tables, allowing queries to be answered through deterministic SQL execution~\cite{DataMosaic}.

 \down \textbf{Doc2Table Extraction.} Given the need for structured tables, recent studies~\cite{Doctopus,EVAPORATE,DocETL,Text2DB} employ LLMs to populate the target schema from source documents to produce a structured table.
 However, these systems largely abstract this document-to-table (Doc2Table) extraction as a generic LLM-based operation, without systematically examining its accuracy or reliability.
 In practice, Doc2Table is inherently non-trivial: many table values cannot be directly extracted from documents and instead require diverse capabilities beyond surface text matching.
 Figure~\ref{fig:example} presents representative error cases observed in real-world documents, illustrating different capabilities required to produce accurate and reliable tables.